jdedwards3/devextent/content/posts/jamstack-blog-serverless-comment-system.md

 ---
-title: Build a Serverless Comment System for a Jamstack blog
+title: Build a Serverless Comment System for a Jamstack Blog
 metaDescription:
   Use the GitHub REST API, Azure Serverless Functions, and Node.js to post and pre-render Jamstack blog comments without a database.